Your FDA (2\2): 1950’s to 2007

-The heading now would read, Department of Health Education and Welfare, and beneath from left to right, FDA Administration, Public Health Service, Social Security administration.
+The heading now would read, Department of Health Education and Welfare, and beneath from left to right, FDA Administration, Public Health Service, Social Security Administration.

 And so began a new age in medicine.
 Following the changes of 1953, a disease known as TB was 99% wiped out and thoughts were infectious disease had done its job.

 One thing important to note, during the years 1955 to 1956 the concept of clinical trials by the Bureau of drugs and medicine in the FDA began it consisted of phase one, two, three..
 Everything seemed to be going right but things began to change tragedy happened when the polio vaccine was contaminated at the Cutter lab at Berkeley California.
-A wide spread outbreak of Polio from the vaccine occurred.
+A widespread outbreak of Polio from the vaccine occurred.

 I believe they failed or had no idea what would be in front of them in years to come.
 Where the fallout was detected during the 50’s matches high outbreaks of disease; clusters of people within communities.
-No one would know this for years to come, and no one would ever too the blame when these areas where radiation was at its highest would cause a large population of cancer, and diseases know as multiple sclerosis, and more.
+No one would know this for years to come, and no one would ever be to blame when these areas where radiation was at its highest would cause a large population of cancer, and diseases know as multiple sclerosis, and more.

 Now we had another agency called the United Nations Atomic Committee on the effects of radiation – the fallout for future generations.
 The concern stretched to normal x-rays, nuclear power plants which were just beginning.